Ultrasound scan for ovarian cancer

 Before the scan

-When you arrive at the clinic a member of staff might ask you to take off your clothing down to your underwear and put on a hospital gown.
+Before the test you might be asked to remove your clothing and put on a hospital gown.
 It will depend on what part of the body you're having scanned as to whether you have to undress or not.

 During the scan